 Participation in education settings

-Each term, we take creative music-making projects into primary schools in Tower Hamlets and Harrow and work with young children and their teachers.
+Each term, we take creative music-making projects into primary schools in Tower Hamlets and work with young children and their teachers.
 Over a series of workshops, classes work with an animateur and CLS musicians to explore classical instruments and repertoire and make their own music together.
 As well as reinforcing the music curriculum, projects also find cross curricular links to mathematics, literacy and science depending on the chosen repertoire.
 All projects culminate in an interactive CLS concert in the schools’ local communities.
 Teachers also take part in a Continued Professional Development session, through which they learn key skills that they can apply to activities around the project, as well as other aspects of their classroom teaching.

 - Orchestras Live